dramaticamo/smart-campus-api/README.md

 ## Video

-A video demonstration using Postman is included with this project.
+A Postman video demonstration is included with this project.